publons/ojs_2_plugin/README.md

-# OJS3 Publons Plugin
+# OJS Publons Plugin

-For OJS 2 Plugin please visit https://github.com/publons/ojs
+Publons plugin for OJS 3.x.
+(The 2.x version is in the ojs-stable-2_4_8 branch.)

 Version: 1.0